 Music can help you become more physically fit and even lose weight.

 According to their research, music can increase our endurance by up to an astounding 15 percent.
-And in the real world that means switching on some tunes while you work out can keep you walking, biking or dancing far longer.
+And in the real world, that means switching on some tunes while you work out can keep you walking, biking or dancing far longer.

-6. Supports immune system:
+6. Supports the immune system:

 Researchers at McGill University took a deeper dive into 400 papers on the effects music has on overall health.
-And it quickly became clear that listening to music has clear benefits for our physical and emotional health.
+And it quickly became clear that listening has clear benefits for our physical and emotional health.

-But one benefit in particular stood out.
+But one benefit, in particular, stood out.

 7. Helps with heart health:

-Experts say listening to music can be good for your heart.
+Experts say listening to tunes can be good for your heart.
 Studies have shown it can help lower blood pressure, increase blood flow, and even decrease recovery time after a heart attack or heart surgery.

 8. Reduces stress and anxiety: